ILUS Files Its 2022 Annual Report With the SEC, Confirming a 595% Revenue Increase Over 2021

-/EIN News/ -- NEW YORK, NY, April 10, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – ILUS International Inc. (OTC: ILUS) is a Mergers and Acquisitions company focused on acquiring and growing companies in the public safety, industrial, defense and renewable sectors.
-The company has filed its Form 10-K Annual Report with the U.S. Securities and Exchange Commission (“SEC”) for the fiscal year ended December 31, 2022.
-The Form 10-K is available on otcmarkets.com in the disclosure section under SEC Filings, as well as on the SEC’s website at sec.gov.
+NEW YORK, NY, April 10, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – ILUS International Inc. ILUS is a Mergers and Acquisitions company focused on acquiring and growing companies in the public safety, industrial, defense and renewable sectors.
+The company has filed its Form 10-K Annual Report with the U.S. Securities and Exchange Commission ("SEC") for the fiscal year ended December 31, 2022.
+The Form 10-K is available on otcmarkets.com in the disclosure section under SEC Filings, as well as on the SEC's website at sec.gov.

 Below are some of the financial highlights from the filing: